Mohamedrred/Quran-Pc-app-journey/README.md

 - keep playing Chapter or Verse in a loop ✅
 - Display verses ✅
 - Conrolle volume
-- Transilation to any other language ❌ only arabic for now.
+- Transilation to any other language ❌ only Arabic for now.
 - Tfsir ❌
 - Light/dark mode toggle ❌